icook/yota/docs/Validators.rst

-Validators need not return anything explicitly, but instead provide output by appending error information to one of their supplied Node's errors list attribute via the method :meth:`Node.add_error`.
+Validators need not return anything explicitly, but instead provide output by appending error information to one of their supplied Node's errors list attribute via the method :meth:`Node.add_msg`.
 This method is simply a wrapper around appending to a list so that different ordering or filtering semantics may be used if desired.
 The data can be put into this list is fairly flexible, although a dictionary is recommended.
 If you are running a JSON based